Flora Reviews… Amanda Cadabra and The Rise of Sunken Madley by Holly Bell. Book 4 in her Amanda Cadabra Cozy Paranormal Mysteries series.

 Fortunately, thanks to stilettos, a spanner and a piano, one was in the making.

-Amanda Cadabra and The Rise of Sunken Madley is a cozy mystery novel (approximately 335 pages) within the paranormal genre.
-It is the fourth book written by Holly Bell, in her Amanda Cadabra Cozy Paranormal Mysteries series and is set in the fictional English village of Sunken Madley.
+Amanda Cadabra and The Rise of Sunken Madley is the fourth book in the Amanda Cadabra Cozy Paranormal Mysteries series.
+Written by British author, Holly Bell and set in the fictional English village of Sunken Madley.

 Amanda finds a body at The Grange.
 Accident or murder?
 It matters; she has no alibi.